Nathan van Beelen

 IPMarketing

-The goal of the project was to develop a first concept for a business idea of developing a quiz web application.
+The goal of the project was to develop a prototype for a quiz web application using JavaScript.

 September 2015 - June 2016